No Churn Ice Cream

 And the sky’s the limit when it comes to flavorings.
-The recipe below is for vanilla bean ice cream, but you can mix in crushed cookies, candy bars, butterscotch sauce, melted caramel, pretzels, whatever you want.
+The recipe below is for vanilla bean ice cream, but you can mix in crushed cookies, candy bars, butterscotch sauce, melted caramel, pretzels, or whatever you want.
 The ice cream is naturally gluten-free, so if that’s something you need to pay attention to, make sure any add-ins are gluten-free as well.
-Really there are no rules, just lots of no ice cream maker ice cream possibilities.
+Really, there are no rules, just lots of no ice cream maker ice cream possibilities.

 How to Make Homemade Vanilla Ice Cream Without an Ice Cream Maker